 In most cases, a non-surgical root canal is all that’s needed to prevent the extraction of an infected tooth.
 However, there are circumstances where this time-tested technique is not sufficient enough to fully heal the overall structure, and infection and discomfort may continue to occur.
 That’s where a highly trained and capable endodontist like Dr. Gell and Dr. Watts come in.
 An apicoectomy (also known as endodontic microsurgery) can be performed, which involves the removal of the tip of the root (also known as the apex) in order to prevent further harm.
-If you have any questions about this specialty service or would like to schedule a consultation here in Concord, NC, don’t hesitate to contact our office.
+If you have any questions about this specialty service or would like to schedule a consultation here in Concord, NC, don’t hesitate to contact our endodontic dental office.
 We are happy to accommodate both individual patients and referrals from general dentists!

 Dr. Gell and Dr. Watts will likely recommend this type of treatment if we discover the following concerns after an initial root canal: